Jeynang2024/backtesting_crypto/README.md

 ## Backtesting
 The project includes a backtesting module that evaluates strategies against historical market data.

+ **Indicators Used**:
+  - Moving average crossover with rsi indicator
+  - Momentum strategy with rate of change indicator
+  - Mean Reversion strategy with bollinger and rsi indicators

 ![Backtesting](images/graph.png)

 ## Future Enhancements
-- Implementing additional indicators like MACD
+- Implementing additional indicators
 - Support for multiple trading pairs
 - Integration with a database for trade logging